Geum urbanum AKA Herb bennet or Cloveroot

 - Season – all year

 This is a super-common plant of wood edges (and often deeper in the forest where light penetrates) and hedgerows, with a long history of medicinal use.
 The leaves can be used as a pot-herb in spring and summer but their flavour is unremarkable.
 The part that commands my attention is the root, which has a distinct flavour of cloves.
-It is just one of many native spices which we have chosen to neglect in favour of imports.
-It can be used as a spice in the same way as you may use cloves – as a warm “mulling” flavour (try adding to sloe gin or eldeberry ice cream), or in spicy dishes and masalas that call for cloves.
+It is just one of many native spices which we have chosen to neglect in favour of imports – read more about our native wild spice rack here.
+It can be used as a spice in the same way as you may use cloves – as a warm “mulling” flavour (try infusing into sloe gin or eldeberry ice cream), or in spicy dishes and masalas that call for cloves (finely chop the cleaned roots and blend in with the other spices).
+While wood avens roots aren’t quite as pungent as whole cloves, they are more than just a “taste-alike”, sharing the same chemical component (eugenol) that gives cloves their aromatic pungency.

 Uprooting plants is technically illegal without the landowners permission.
 Nobody is likely to object to you harvesting domestic quantities of this “weed”, but don’t clear out whole areas of it.
 The roots are shallow and fine, so I often uproot, remove about 1/3rd, then replant.
 This takes very little time and you can feel good in the knowledge that the plant can continue its business with minimal inconvenience.

-I make a rich, clove scented syrup by simmering the cleaned roots in 2:1 sugar:water solution for 5 minutes then leaving to infuse for a few weeks.
+I make a rich, clove scented syrup by simmering generous amounts of the cleaned roots in 2:1 sugar:water solution for 5 minutes then leaving to infuse for a few weeks.
 The resulting syrup will keep well if you add a wee glug of neutral spirit.
-I then use it to sweeten cocktails, aromatised wines, desserts etc. Once removed, the now “candied” roots can be dried and finely ground (you’ll need a good coffee grinder and/or a hefty pestle) to make a sweet clove powder for sprinkling on desserts or on the rim of cocktail glasses.
+I then use it to sweeten cocktails, aromatised wines, desserts etc – its great on, or as a “ripple” in ice creams.
+Once removed, the now “candied” roots can be dehydrated and finely ground (you’ll need a good coffee grinder and/or a hefty pestle) to make a sweet clove powder for sprinkling on desserts or on the rim of cocktail glasses.

 The roots also make a very nice liqueur – see here.